Israel Sharon

-Israel Sharon (ישראל שרון; born in Tel Aviv, 25 May 1966) is an Israeli composer, pianist, arranger and conductor.
+Israel Sharon (ישראל שרון; born in Tel Aviv, 25 May 1966) is an Israeli composer, pianist, arranger, conductor and a teacher in Israel Arts and Science Academy.

 As a young man Israel Sharon studied piano with Alexander Volkov and composition with Abel Ehrlich.
-Later, he studied at the Rubin Music Academy in Tel Aviv, where he continued his composition studies with Leon Schidlowsky.
+Later, he studied at the Buchmann-Mehta School of Music in Tel Aviv, where he continued his composition studies with Leon Schidlowsky.
 Israel Sharon also studied at Rice University in Houston, Texas.

 Since 1992 he has been a leading member of the Israeli Kaprizma Ensemble as a composer, conductor and pianist.
 He has composed numerous works for the ensemble many of which were also recorded by the ensemble.

 He has done arrangements of other compositions including one of Maurice Ravel's Daphnis and Chloe for 16 instruments.

 His works have been performed by Kaprizma as well as by leading international artists such as Pierre Strauch, Alain Damiens, Julius Berger, Wolfgang Meyer, Cihat Askin, Sava Stoianov and members of the Chamber Music Society of Lincoln Center to name but few.
 His composition were presented concerts and festivals in many countries including Germany, Austria, Russia, South Korea, USA, Cyprus, Hungary and Israel.